William Joseph Franks: Biography

 Franks was born in Pittsboro, North Carolina in 1830.
 He enlisted in the United States Navy on September 16, 1863, during the American Civil War.

 Franks distinguished himself in action at Yazoo City, Mississippi on March 5, 1864, when he and his shipmates from the USS Marmora landed a 12-pound howitzer to defend the city, which was threatened by strong Confederate forces.
 He and his group were in the thickest of the fighting, but it was never enough to drive them from their cannon.
 The actions of Franks and his men came to play the most important role in maintaining the Union position.
 Franks received the Medal of Honor and was promoted to Acting Master's Mate in recognition of his actions.
 Two of his shipmates, Seaman James Stoddard and Seaman Bartlett Laffey, were also awarded the medal for being on the gun crew.

 Franks was discharged from the Navy in August 1865, and settled in Arkansas.

 He married Mary Francis in 1865, after his separation from the Navy; according to the 1880 Federal census, they had five children.

-William J. Franks died in April 1880 and is buried in Maple Springs Cemetery in Batesville, Arkansas.
+William J. Franks died in April 1880.